kbuckleys/spoot/README.md

 - perl
 - wl-clipboard / xclip ```depending on your session```
 - A nerd font ```without one, icons will appear artifacted```
-  > I highly recommend <b>0xProto</b>, spotirofi's defined typeface
+  > I highly recommend ```0xProto```, spotirofi's defined typeface. spotirofi recognizes ```Dejavu Sans``` as a fallback for non-Latin or unsupported languages due to its close similarities to ```0xProto```'s dimensions.
+Should neither typeface prove present; spotirofi will fallback to what you have installed, but it may exhibit padding drifts in some menus --i.e. sub-optimal layout

 # How to use
-Place the spotirofi directory wherever you want, make ```spotirofi.lua``` executable and set a keybind for it in your compositor's config.
+Place the spotirofi directory wherever you want, make ```spotirofi.lua``` executable and set a keybind for it in your compositor's config
 > Really, that's it.
 No need to place the directory inside rofi's config directory, no need to configure rofi or spotifyd themselves.
-The script is independent from rofi's and spotifyd's globals and is completely self-contained with its own config and theme files.
+The script is independent from rofi's and spotifyd's globals and is completely self-contained with its own config and theme files

 # Controls
 Given the scope, you can be easily multiple levels deep as you navigate through menus, so it was important to set some keybinds in place for convenience and faster -hopefully organic- interactions.